 Please contact 020 7881 5493 for further information.

-The Royal Hospital Chelsea is delighted to announce, for the first time, we are launching Chelsea Pensioner led tours for individuals and very small groups.
+The Royal Hospital Chelsea offers Chelsea Pensioner led tours for individuals and very small groups.
 For groups of 10 or more, please continue to book through our Guided Group Tours page.
 For individuals or small groups who wish to book a guided tour by a Chelsea Pensioner, please see our calendar below for available dates.

-Tours are 90 minutes, followed by 30 minutes for the Museum and Gift Shop.
+Tours are 90 minutes, followed by time to explore the Museum and Gift Shop.
 The tour route takes groups across the length of the site to visit its main attractions including The Great Hall, Chapel and Figure Court.
 A site map can be viewed by clicking here.

 The site of the Royal Hospital Chelsea is 66 Acres and although not all of this is accessible to the public there is still a large amount of walking to view the key areas of site.
 There are 10 steps up to both the Chapel and Great Hall, both of which are fitted with wheelchair lifts.
 Please let a member of security know if you require use of the wheelchair lift.
 Motorised buggies are not permitted on the wheelchair lift.